Unarmed1000/ServiceFrameworkExperiments/docs/presentation_async_patterns.md

 **This is exactly what event loops do**: JavaScript, game engines, `io_context`

+> ✅ **Queuing solves the entire class** of same-thread re-entrancy problems with minimal overhead.
+The cost varies by implementation—some queues require a heap allocation per item, others use pre-allocated ring buffers or arenas.
+For most applications, this cost is negligible compared to the bugs it prevents.

 > ⚠️ **Qt caveat**: By default, Qt uses `Qt::DirectConnection` for same-thread signals, which executes slots *synchronously* — this can still cause re-entrancy!
 Use `Qt::QueuedConnection` explicitly to force queuing.

+See [Appendix A15](#appendix-a15-queuing-trade-offs--pitfalls) for queuing pitfalls and advanced considerations.

 ---